(When available, we use affiliate links and may earn a commission!)

 As to the question of which type of compression is better for dry eyes, it appears that there is no exact answer.
 Warm and cold compresses are both effective remedies for alleviating the symptoms of dry eyes.
 People who suffer from dry eyes must choose the type of solution depending on their condition.
 However, experts also recommend using the two remedies hand-in-hand.
 It is best to start with a cold compress for about five minutes.
 If the pain or discomfort persists, try the warm compress right after.
 This may be done alternately until the symptoms become lighter or totally eliminated.

 For more information about dry eyes, consult with the specialists from the Dry Eye Directory.
 We offer reliable medical advice to provide dry eye relief.
 Our aim is to restore the patient’s optimal eye health for better living.
-Call us to book an appointment.
+Browse to find a dry eye doctor today.